KieranM279/SymphonyHub/README.md

 #### Pre-requisite filenames
 * **day_names.txt** - A text file containing a list of all the day names that the participant may have recorded their temperature (Day 0 - 27).
+* **mac_dir.txt** - A tab-separated text file of all the directory locations required by the script.
+This has to be updated and changed for the needs of the user and with the addition of new cohorts.

 #### Usage
 ```python